TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Namespaces for referenced components are imported

  The _XML Schema definition language_ requires that, when a _schema document_ references a component in some other namespace, it must use `xs:import` to import the namespace of the referenced component.
-The use of `xs:import` is described by [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#nsi-schema_components">Section 4.2.3, _References to schema components across namespaces_</a>.
+The use of `xs:import` is described by [XML Schema Structures](#Appendix-A-References)       [Section 4.2.3, _References to schema components across namespaces_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#nsi-schema_components).

  Some tools do not enforce this constraint; one such tool carries imports from a _schema document_ into _schema documents_ that it imports.
 This has the potential to introduce incompatibility into schema documents and schema document sets that exercise this bug.
 To maintain compatibility across tool sets, this requirement is an explicit rule for NIEM-conformant schemas.